typelevel/sbt-typelevel/docs/index.md

   tlGitHubDev("armanbilge", "Arman Bilge") // your GitHub handle and name
 ```

+Next, run `githubWorkflowGenerate` in sbt to automatically generate the GitHub Actions workflows.

-Then, on GitHub set the following secrets on your repository:
+Finally, on GitHub set the following secrets on your repository:

 - `SONATYPE_USERNAME` and `SONATYPE_PASSWORD`
 - `PGP_SECRET`: output of `gpg --armor --export-secret-keys $LONG_ID | base64`